5 ways to deliver effective sensory research (without blowing the budget)

 Smart market research agencies are finding cost-efficient methods and pragmatic approaches to sensory that make sense for businesses that baulk at budgets.

-Here are five red-hot ways to make sensory more cost-effective for your next research project.
+Here are five red-hot ways to make sensory more efficient and cost-effective for your next research project.

 1. Be a picky pepper.

 Not every piece of research needs to involve consumer testing of 200 people.
 It’s important to think about the scale of research needed to make a business decision.
 Ask: "How robust do we need to be versus the value of the category?".
 Be selective.
-Consider the size of the sample needed to make an informed recommendation to the business.
+Consider the size of the sample needed to make an informed recommendation to the business and agree early internally on your end goal.

 2. Consider bundling.